 Robbie Miles is a co-lead portfolio manager and a vice president with Allianz Global Investors.
 He co-manages the food security strategy and is a member of the Global Thematic team where he researches and develops investment themes globally, with a specific focus on themes aligned to SDGs and other societal goals.
 Earlier in his career at the firm, Mr. Miles was an ESG analyst for six years in San Francisco and London.
 Prior to joining Allianz Global Investors in 2014, he qualified as a Chartered Accountant with PwC.

 Mr. Miles earned a B.A. in environment & business from the University of Leeds.
 He is a Chartered Financial Analyst® (CFA®) Charterholder.
 He began his career in the investment industry in 2010.

-Sustainable Investing: Because the portfolio focuses on investments in companies that the Manager believes exhibit strong environmental, social, and corporate governance records, the fund’s universe of investments may be smaller than that of other funds and broad equity benchmark indices.
+Sustainable Investing: Because the portfolio focuses on investments in companies that the Manager believes exhibit strong environmental, social, and corporate governance records, the portfolio's universe of investments may be smaller than that of other portfolios and broad equity benchmark indices.